Why go private?

 - Access.
 Direct, quick contact with your consultant if you are concerned at any stage in your treatment.

 - Facilities.
-At Nuffield Health Hereford we have access to state-of-the-art equipment to make your surgery as safe as possible.
-In addition, should you require a night in hospital, rest assured that you will be very comfortable in a private ensuite room.
+At The Wye Clinic we have access to state-of-the-art equipment to make your surgery as safe as possible.

 - Good value.
-We are delighted that at Nuffield Health Hereford we are able to provide what we believe is the best value healthcare in the Midlands.
+We are delighted that at The Wye Clinic we are able to provide what we believe is the best value healthcare in the Midlands.
 Due to our location in Hereford, costs are typically less than elsewhere in the region and cataract surgery in particular represents excellent value for patients.

 The fees associated with private healthcare are typically very affordable for an outpatient-based speciality like ophthalmology.
 We are delighted to see self-funding patients, as well as patients with medical insurance.
 Unfortunately, patients who are insured with some insurers may find themselves underinsured after unilateral reductions in reimbursements for surgical procedures nationwide (in orthopaedics, general surgery and ophthalmology).